 Hopefully you didn’t get too full on beer and barbecue, because the night is just getting started.
 It’s time to head to the heart of Music City and experience Broadway.
 Stroll the streets and duck into whichever bar calls your name.
 No matter where you land, you’ll find fantastic live music.
 But don’t limit yourself to one stop, because there’s something unique at each one and experiencing lots of honkey tonks is part of the Nashville charm.

 Robert’s Western World is famous for their cold beer, live music and fried bologna sandwiches.
 Paradise Park Trailer Resort is a honky tonk serving up $6 pitchers of beer, and their kitschy décor will make you chuckle.
 Acme Feed & Seed offers some of the best views of the river and has three stories of bars and fun.
 For another fun option, if it’s karaoke you’re after, head to Miss Kelli’s Karaoke Bar for Jell-O shots and your shot singing on stage.
+Check out this local’s guide to Broadway.

 Midnight: Time to head home!